Dung24-6/Dung24-6/README.md

 _**The key to wisdom is this - constant and frequent questioning, for by doubting we are led to question and by questioning we arrive at the truth.**_

 Peter Abelard

+_**Were here for a reason.
+I believe a bit of the reason is to throw little torches out to lead people through the dark.**_

+Whoopi Goldberg